Atkrye/IEEE-CIG-Text-Adventurer-Competition/README.md

 1. a) Checkout the project directly via your favourite Git client

   OR

-1. b) Download the zipfile ('Download ZIP' button, above), *unzip* and import into Eclipse via `File/Import.../Existing Projects into Workspace'.
+1. b) Download the zipfile ('Download ZIP' button, above), *unzip* and import into Eclipse via 'File/Import.../Existing Projects into Workspace'.
   Unzipping is necessary because importing directly from the zip archive may not work as desired.

-2. Right-click on youpackagenamehere.RandomCommandAgent.java and `Run As/Java Application'.
+2. Right-click on `yourpackagenamehere.RandomCommandAgent` and 'Run As/Java Application'.
-3. Write your own Agent subclass as an alternative to RandomCommandAgent.
+3. Write your own `Agent` subclass as an alternative to `RandomCommandAgent`.

 The last step is AI complete in general, so it's a bit harder than the previous ones.